gabrielepaoletti/quakepro/docs/source/documentation/scripts/fetcher_csv.rst

 .. option:: $ qpf-csv <subcommand> [options]

-    Download seismic waveforms using FDSN web services from a CSV earthquake catalog.
+    Download seismic waveforms using FDSN web services from a pre-built CSV earthquake catalog.

     .. warning::
         For the script to work properly, it is important that the CSV input columns are formatted as explained in the `tutorial <https://quakepro.readthedocs.io/en/latest/user_guide/tutorials.html>`_.